 Few artists can boast the collaborations that Siedah Garett does.
-Just the mention of her name reminds us of Michael Jackson for whom she did not just perform backing vocals on his Bad songs or sang duets with him (I just can’t stop loving you), she co-wrote songs, in particular the acclaimed number 1 Man in the mirror and Keep the faith.
-It is no surprise then when names followed including Quincy Jones, Donna Summer, Madonna.
-Her backing vocalist CV is impressive and sometimes overshadow her songwriting work but the latter remains undeniable with its contribution to global hits and just for the sheer achievement of getting Quincy Jones’ approval before reaching Michael Jackson and getting the nod there too.
+Just the mention of her name reminds us of Michael Jackson.
+She did not just perform backing vocals on the legend’s Bad songs.
+She sang duets with him such as I just can’t stop loving you.
+She co-wrote songs for him.
+Two of these are the acclaimed number 1 Man in the mirror and Keep the faith.
+It is no surprise then when names followed including Quincy Jones, Donna Summer or Madonna.
+Her backing vocalist CV is impressive.
+This sometimes overshadows her songwriting.
+Yet the latter remains undeniable with its contribution to global hits and just for the sheer achievement of getting Quincy Jones’ approval before reaching Michael Jackson and getting the nod there too.
 She follows this with songs for the likes of Aretha Franklin, Natalie Cole and Paula Abdul.
 A lead vocalist, a backing singer and a songwriter, she’s a name well recognised but not quite fully appreciated.

 - Man in the mirror: Siedah collaborates with Glen Ballard to pin this number one hit for Michael Jackson.
 She also provides the backing vocals in this song

 - Love You I Do – Siedah’s songwriting is recognised with this 2008 Grammy-Award winner for Best Song Written for Motion Picture, Television or Other Visual Media.
 It is one of the songs from motion picture Dreamgirls performed by Jennifer Hudson.
 It was also nominated for Best Original Song both for the Academy Award in 2007 and the Satellite Awards in 2006.